-Eric Meyer, a career Foreign Service Officer with the U.S. Department of State, assumed the position of U.S. Consul General in Almaty, Kazakhstan in September 2018.
+A career Foreign Service Officer with the U.S. Department of State since 2004, Caroline Savage assumed the position of U.S. Consul General in Almaty, Kazakhstan, in August 2021.